connordear/shopify-frontend-challenge-2021/README.md

 For the banner & reaching the 5 nominations, I wasn't so sure if we were allowed to let users nominate more than 5 movies?
 I ended up leaving it but it would be quite easy to just set all the results list buttons to be disabled when the number of nominees > 5.

+Sidenote: the spinner, banner, background animation were all small snippets of CSS I sniped, I take no credit for them but have linked to where I got them in my code.

+<div>Favicon made by <a href="https://www.flaticon.com/authors/monkik" title="monkik">monkik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>

 ---

 ## Implementation Summary <a name="implementation"></a>